 Is it about time to start ring shopping?
 Congratulations!
-Buying an engagement ring and gearing up for the proposal is a crazy exciting time, and it's easy to get caught up in the romance, but remember: An engagement ring is usually a considerable expense, so you want to make sure you do it right.
-Whether you'll be scouting out rings together or you're heading out to shop for an engagement ring solo, this extensive guide is key to finding the perfect engagement ring for your significant other.
+Buying an engagement ring and gearing up for the proposal is a crazy exciting time, and it's easy to get caught up in the romance, but remember: an engagement ring is usually a considerable expense, so you want to make sure you do it right.
+Whether you'll be scouting out rings together or you're heading out to shop solo, this extensive guide is key to finding the perfect engagement ring for your significant other.

 1. Narrow Down What Shape You Want

 First tip: If you know what your significant other wants in terms of diamond shape, that helps focus the engagement ring hunt immensely.
 Every shape (also known as a cut) is priced differently—and each has a different price per carat.
 Round cuts are the most expensive whereas pear and marquise are less so.
 If size is important to you, you can get more carats at a better price when you choose an alternative shape to the classic round cut.
 Before heading out to shop for an engagement ring, study up on ring cuts and have one (or two) favorites in mind.

 Traditionally, engagement rings (and wedding bands, too) are made from yellow gold, white gold, silver, or platinum—although in recent years rose gold has emerged as a fresh, modern alternative.
 While platinum may look quite similar to silver, platinum is significantly more expensive as it has a greater density (and is also more rare).
 Some metals scratch easier than others, so be sure to consider lifestyle—as well as budget, of course—before deciding how important of a factor metals are the final decision.
 You'll also want to think about if you want stones set in the band(s), as well!